JiarongGu/redux-sink/examples/simple-counter.md

 ### Create CounterSink

-Sink states maps dispatch automatically to component. so you don't have to create action or reducer.
+Sink states maps dispatch automatically to the component. so you don't have to create action or reducer.

 {% code title="CounterSink.js" %}
 ```javascript